kadojs/kado/doc/guides/MakeSimpleWebsite.md

 h1 { color: purple; }
 ```

-This wont do much but it should make a noticeable difference to the page.
+This wont do much but this should make a noticeable difference to the page.

 Next, lets break our header and footer into partials that we can call them more
 than once.
 So, within the `views` folder create a file named `header.html` and